FREQUENTLY ASKED QUESTIONS

 DO YOU OFFER FREE CONSULTATIONS?

 Yes, for potential clients.
-I offer a brief 10 minute phone consultation.
+We offer a brief 10 minute phone consultation.
 There is no charge.
-This is an opportunity to ask questions and assess what working with me may be like.
+This is an opportunity to ask questions and assess what working with the provider may be like.

 DO YOU ACCEPT INSURANCE?